Collected Works of Ralph Waldo Emerson

 Collected Works of Ralph Waldo Emerson, Volume V: English Traits

-English Traits is a searching and distinctive portrayal of English culture that today offers a revealing perspective on American viewpoints and preoccupations in the mid-nineteenth century.
-It is notable, too, for revealing an interesting side of Ralph Waldo Emerson’s complex character; here we find Emerson the practical Yankee, analyzing English power, resourcefulness, determination, and materialism.
+This searching and distinctive portrayal of English culture offers a revealing perspective on American viewpoints and preoccupations in the mid-19th century.
+It is also notable for revealing an interesting side of Emerson’s complex character; here we find a practical Yankee, analyzing English power, resourcefulness, determination, and materialism.

 Collected Works of Ralph Waldo Emerson, Volume VI: The Conduct of Life